dynamsoft-docs/license-server-docs/selfhosting/DLSonLinux.md

 ![DLS-HomePage-001]({{site.assets}}imgs/dls-homepage.png)

 If you see the above page, DLS is installed correctly and is ready to process requests.
 However, the requests can not reach it because it only listens on a local IP / Port.
 Therefore, the next step is to configure the network environment - reverse proxy - for it with the help of `nginx` .
 Read more on [Configure Reverse Proxy Using Nginx]({{site.selfhosting}}configurereverseproxyusingnginx.html).

+### Docker Users Need to Know

+Dynamsoft License Server needs persistent storage like a database.
+Thus, be notice that after `docker stop xxxxxx`, you need to use `docker restart xxxxxx`.